cartopher/automateSanGIS/README.md

 ## Getting Set Up

-1. Download and extract the entire repository to your operating system in a prefered working directory.
+1. Download and extract this entire repository to your prefered working directory.
 2. Using your IDE of choice, open the 'Python_Package' as a new project.
 3. Open the 'sangis_credentials.py' Python file and input your username and password used to log in to the SanGIS/SANDAG GIS Data Warehouse website.
-4. Open the 'sangis_download.py' and use the following information below to help guide your understanding of the logic of the main module.
+4. Open the 'sangis_download.py', file and refer to the formation below to help guide your understanding of the main module's logic.

 ### Important Imports
 Notice the bottom import is called 'sangis_credentials'; this is the name of the Python file that contains our login credentials for accessing the SanGIS/SANDAG GIS Data Warehouse website.
-Importing the module allows us to access those variables and use them in our main module.
-We carryout this process in the loginCredentials() Class Method below.
+Importing the module allows us to access and use those variables in our main module.
+We carry out this process in the loginCredentials() Class Method below.
 ````
 import os
 import time